 2018 saw us partner up with Act Belong Commit as part of our mental health support.
 Not long after partnering with A-B-C we placed a Group Councillor onto our committee to help with those struggling with depression etc due to living in relentless pain.
 We aim to add more in different regions.

 2019 will see us implement a number of new initiatives so that we can keep with the A-B-C practices.
 We will be working alongside a number of different businesses to help with our fitness group program offering our members different fitness classes such as Tai-Chi, Yoga, Chi Ball etc.

 We are a self-funded group.
 Most of our income comes from membership fees, fundraising, grants and the few items we sell at different events.
 During 2019 we started a PopUp Op-Shop to help make us more sustainable, rather than relying on grants etc.

 We constantly advocate the awareness of Invisible Illnesses by attending many different markets, fairs, shows etc through the metro & rural areas.
 We aim to attend many more including the Healthy Living Expo & the Perth Royal Show.

 We have a very active, friendly and supportive Facebook group for our members who discuss symptoms, share information and resources.

 We also have our public events page where we share all of our own events and fundraisers plus the markets we attend to raise awareness.
 We have created a website that we are growing and increasing the information that is put on it.

 December 2018 saw us acquire offices in Rockingham.
-We will have our own training room for workshops etc. You can visit us anytime at U11/3 Benjamin Way Rockingham (Behind AMF Bowling).
-Our office hours are Monday, Tuesday, Thursday & Friday 9am - 3.30pm.
+You can visit us anytime at U10/3 Benjamin Way Rockingham (Behind AMF Bowling).
+Our office hours are Monday - Friday 9am - 3pm.